 “Guaranteed Annuities”

 Guaranteed annuities offer a “period certain” feature, meaning that if an individual passes away before a certain cutoff date, then the person’s heirs will receive the remaining annuity payments until the cutoff date at the end of the period.
 This protects against the chance that the holder of an annuity may die before recovering the value of the original investment.
-If the annuity holder outlasts this period, the annuity payments will continue as normal.
-But, in the unfortunate event where the annuity holder passed before the cutoff date of the period, the holder’s estate of beneficiaries are entitled to collect the remaining payments up to the end of the period.
+If the annuity holder outlasts this period, the payments will continue as normal.
+But, in the unfortunate event where the holder passed before the cutoff date of the period, the holder’s estate of beneficiaries are entitled to collect the remaining payments up to the end of the period.
 An example is the Immediate Fixed 10-year Certain Annuity.
-This annuity is similar to the Immediate Fixed Lifetime Annuity, but includes a guaranteed ten year period in which payments are guaranteed, regardless of death of the annuity holder.
+This annuity is similar to the Immediate Fixed Lifetime option but guarantees payments for a ten-year period, even if the holder passes away.

 “Joint Annuities”

-An annuity can be structured in such a way to make payments to a married couple, with such payments ceasing on the death of the second spouse.
+You can structure payments to a married couple, with the payments stopping upon the death of the second spouse.

 “Impaired Life Annuities”